dedica-team/nivio/development.md

 Smoke tests:

-In Nivio smoke tests are executed, for new commits to develop branch and master branch.
+In Nivio, smoke tests are executed for new commits to the develop and master branch.

 The tests use the [Cypress framework](https://docs.cypress.io/) and are located in the cypress directory: src/main/app/cypress/integration.